seung-lab/euclidean-distance-transform-3d/README.md

 If for some reason you'd like to use a specific 'D' function, `edt1d`, `edt1dsq`, `edt2d`, `edt2dsq`, `edt3d`, and `edt3dsq` are available.

-The three optional parameters are `anisotropy`, `black_border`, and `order`.
+The two optional parameters are `anisotropy` and `black_border`.
 Anisotropy is used to correct for distortions in voxel space, e.g. if X and Y were acquired with a microscope, but the Z axis was cut more corsely.

 `black_border` allows you to specify that the edges of the image should be considered in computing pixel distances (it's also slightly faster).

-`order` allows the programmer to determine how the underlying array should be interpreted. `'C'` (C-order, XYZ, row-major) and `'F'` (Fortran-order, ZYX, column major) are supported. `'C'` order is the default.

 ```python
 import edt